top of page

 A Brief History of The Mystic Krewe of the Druids

-In 1991 several friends decided that something should be done to raise funds for the Emergency Assistance Fund at WAAO, a fund that provided WAAO clients financial assistance for medication, food, and other living expenses.
+It all started in 1991 when a group of friends decided to raise funds for the Emergency Assistance Fund at West Alabama AIDS Outreach (WAAO), at that point a three-year old agency originally started to provide HIV-related outreach and prevention services.
+The Emergency Assistance Fund provided WAAO clients with financial assistance for medication, food and other living expenses.

-These friends formed the ‘’Quilting Bee’’, and in the winter of 1992 hosted a Mardi Gras party at Michael’s Lounge on Fat Tuesday.
-The event was a great success and the following year another party, ‘’Aladdin and the Arabian Nights’’ raised $5,000 for the emergency fund.
+That discussion resulted in the formation of the "Quilting Bee" and in the winter of 1992 hosted a Mardi Gras party at Michael's Lounge on Fat Tuesday.
+Following the success of that event the following year another party, Aladdin and the Arabian Nights, resulted in a $5,000 donation to WAAO.

 MKD is officially a non-profit organization under section 501 (c) (3) of the Internal Revenue Code.
 All contributions to the Mystic Krewe of the Druids are tax deductible, as we are classified as a public charity, officially listed as The Krewe of Druids, Inc.